pyeventsourcing/eventsourcing/docs/topics/dcb.rst

                 name=self.new_name,
             )

-You can see that it uses the decision classes defined above on the enduring object ``Student``.
-This shows that it is possible to start with enduring objects and rework your code to use slices.
-Similarly, with a little care, it is possible to start with slices and rework your code to use enduring objects.
-Indeed, it is possible to have some parts of your domain model defined with enduring objects and groups, and other parts defined using slices.

 See the :doc:`DCB examples </topics/examples/dcb-enrolment-with-vertical-slices>` for a more complete set of examples.

 The advantage of using slices is that individual use cases can be implemented with pieces of code that are